-The Company is party to a property option agreement and a Letter of Intent to acquire mineral properties.
+The Company is party to a property option agreement to acquire mineral properties.

 The Company is party to various consulting, investor relations and employment agreements.

 Other than disclosed in this Report, the Company does not have any commitments, expected or unexpected events, or uncertainties.